fmerg/pymerkle/README.md

 ## Security

-PyMerkle is a prototype requiring security review, so use at your own risk for the moment.
+Pymerkle is a prototype requiring security review, so use at your own risk for the moment.
 However, some steps have been made to this direction:

 ### Defense against second-preimage attack